mourra950/Distrubited-System-Racing-Cars/README.md

 4. MongoDB Server: Stores game information and updates for the game server.
 5. Node.js Data Server: Fetches data from the MongoDB server and provides a REST API for the React webpage.
 6. React Webpage: Showcases the project, utilizing data from the Node.js data server.
-7. We've designed this architecture to ensure smooth communication between the Unity game instance, the Python proxy server, the dedicated game server, and the web components.
-It leverages a combination of technologies to provide an engaging and dynamic multiplayer gaming experience.
+We've designed this architecture to ensure smooth communication between the Unity game instance, the Python proxy server, the dedicated game server, and the web components.
+It leverages a combination of technologies to provide an engaging and dynamic multiplayer gaming experience.In case you want to check the code you can check the branches.

-8. Please feel free to explore the code and contribute to the further development of our multiplayer distributed racing car game.
+## Run game

-## Prerequisites
+### Prerequisite

 * Windows operating system
 * Python and Pip installed

-## Installation Steps
+### Installation Steps

 1. Download the game files by clicking on the following link: [Download](https://drive.google.com/drive/folders/1frWMftkLvu9jjcvbRjIKaBYx2iYEl2MM?usp=sharing)
 2. Extract the contents of the downloaded ZIP file to a location of your choice.

-## Installing Python proxy server Dependencies
+### Installing Python proxy server Dependencies

 1. From root directory of the project.
 2. Look for a file named "Run first time.exe" and double-click on it or run using the terminal